ChristoGrab/solarium/README.md

 Welcome to Solarium, a frontend web app that uses the majesty of CSS to let you explore the Solar System!

 The landing page contains a model of each planet's relative orbital period.
-Note that distances and sizes are obviously not to scale, but orbital periods are accurate relative to each other.
-If you want to read some more on an individual planet, just use the navbar to select one for a zoomed in view and some fun facts!
+Users can switch views for to-scale representations of the planetary sizes and distances from the sun.
+Clicking on any of the planet's names in the navbar will bring up some more information about each individual planet.

 [Check out the live link here](https://main.d3r14dsa2y4rzh.amplifyapp.com/)